tonsky/tonsky.me/site/blog/centering/index.md

 # Icons

 Icons are like small rectangles put in line with text.
-So all problems caused by text AND line height apply here.
+Therefore all problems caused by text AND line height apply here.
 Aligning icons next to text is a notoriously hard task.

 Atom: